nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 **5.2.1.1.
 JWT signature validation**

-The first step is to validate the JWT, the **x5c** field in the JWT header holds the public key that is used to sign the JWT.
+The first step is to validate the JWT, the DID in the **kid** field in the JWT header refers to the public key that is used to sign the JWT.
 If the signature is invalid, an **invalid\_signature** error is returned.

 **5.2.1.2.
-Client certificate validation**
+TLS Client certificate validation**

-The client certificate used in the TLS connection must come from the same Vendor CA as the certificate present in the **x5c** header.
-This can be checked by comparing the public keys.
+The client certificate used in the TLS connection must conform the requirements as stated in [RFC008].

 **5.2.1.3.
 Issuer validation**

-The actor from the **iss** field must be known to the authorization server, a vendor must have registered it using a signing certificate signed by the same vendor CA as the CA that signed the certificate in the **x5c** field.
-It MAY be the case that the vendor CA has been renewed, in that case a previous valid certificate from the same vendor MAY have been used to register the actor.
-It that case the vendor CA MUST have been valid at the time the signing certificate had been signed.
+To validate the identity of the issuer, the signature of the JWT must be signed with a key present in the actors DID document under the `assertion` section.

 **5.2.1.4.
 JWT validity**